zetavg/chromium-website/site/chromium-os/developer-library/guides/development/network-based-development/index.md

 ### Build a suitable kernel

-You can build an NFS-enabled kernel for Chromium OS with something like:
+You can build an NFS-enabled kernel for ChromiumOS with something like:

 ```none
 USE=nfs emerge-tegra2_seaboard chromeos-kernel